York Mystery Plays: Waggon plays

 An experimental production using horse-drawn brewers’ drays and market stalls, was performed around Leeds University, in 1975.

 In 1994 the Leeds-based historian Jane Oakshott worked alongside the Friends of York Mystery Plays, the Centre for Medieval Studies at the University of York and the York Early Music Festival to direct the first processional performance of the plays in modern times in York.
 The production involved nine amateur drama groups each taking one play, and touring it to five playing stations in central York using pageant waggons.

 A production in similar format in 1998 featured eleven plays, and for the first time the modern York Guilds were involved with some of the plays, either directly or as sponsors.
+The same year (1998) a full production of all of the plays on waggons took place at Victoria College, University of Toronto.

 Following the production in York Minster in 2000, the Waggon Plays were the only regular cycle performed in the city until 2012 when the static plays were revived.
 The Waggon Plays also used the Museum Gardens as a performance station maintaining the link between St Mary's Abbey and the plays established in the 1950s.

 For the 2002 production management transferred to a committee of the Guilds of York: the York Guild of Building, the Company of Merchant Taylors, the Company of Cordwainers, the Gild of Freemen, the Company of Butchers, the Guild of Scriveners and the Company of Merchant Adventurers.
 Ten plays were produced with the assistance of local drama groups.

 In 2006, twelve waggons performed in the streets, in conjunction with the York Early Music Festival.

 The 2010 production featured twelve waggons, performing at four stations.
 At the same time the only known surviving manuscript of the plays was displayed in York Art Gallery.

 Two plays (Creation and Noah's Ark) were performed on waggons at two stations in the York 800 celebrations in 2012.

 The performances on waggons were given again by the Guilds in 2014, continuing the established four-yearly cycle.
 2018 saw the plays return to the streets of York once more, this time with a selection of 11 plays.
+Most recently the plays were performed on wagons in 2022 with eight plays performed over two Sundays with a smaller set of the plays performed in the Shambles market.
+They are due to return on Sunday 28 June and Sunday 5 July 2026.